apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/save_to_csv.md

 import { parse } from 'json2csv';
 ```

-and then we need to parse the `results` from the previous chapter.
+and then we need to parse the `results` from the previous lesson.

 ```js
 const csv = parse(results);